Mercedes-Benz MB700: MB800

-In its Indonesian home market, neither the MB700 nor the MB800 were able to challenge the Colt Diesel's market dominance, however, and following the Asian market crash in 1998 sales slowed down even further.
+In its Indonesian home market, neither the MB700 nor the MB800 was able to challenge Colt Diesel's market dominance, however, following the Asian market crash in 1998, sales slowed down even further.
 Sales in Indonesia dropped from 800 trucks in 1997 to about 200 the following year.
-314 examples were exported in 1997, but this increased five-fold in 1998 and Mercedes-Benz aimed to bring that number up to 2,500 eventually.
-Mercedes-Benz added assemblies in Egypt and Turkey to serve local markets including North Africa and Eastern Europe, and in early 1999 the MB800 entered production in South Africa.
-The South African variant was rated for a 4.5 t payload; as for the previous generation.
-The possible synergy of using locally sourced engines, however, came to naught as ADE had wrapped up operations by the time South African assembly started.
+314 examples were exported in 1997, but this increased five-fold in 1998, and Mercedes-Benz aimed to bring that number up to 2,500 eventually.
+Mercedes-Benz added assemblies in Egypt and Turkey to serve local markets, including North Africa and Eastern Europe, and in early 1999, the MB800 entered production in South Africa.
+As for the previous generation, the South African variant was rated for a 4.5 t payload.
+However, the possible synergy of using locally sourced engines came to naught as ADE had wrapped up operations by the time the South African assembly started.
 In the end, only the first 200 trucks built received South African-made engines.
 Later engines, at least for Turkish-built trucks, were sourced from Brazil.
 The braking system and the transmission were strengthened to suit sub-Saharan conditions, modifications which were then applied to the Indonesian-built trucks as well.